milwad-dev/laravel-validate/README.md

 [![Check Imports](https://github.com/milwad-dev/laravel-validate/actions/workflows/imports.yml/badge.svg?branch=1.x)](https://github.com/milwad-dev/laravel-validate/actions/workflows/imports.yml)

 ***
-Laravel validate is a package for validation faster & easier. <br>
+The `Laravel-Validate` package enhanced Laravel validation capabilities with custom rules and methods for simplified and efficient validation logic. <br>
-You can validate data easier, Laravel validate have lots of rule class for validation. <br>
+You can validate data more easily, Laravel validate has lots of rule classes for validation. <br>
-This package support localization and you can use it for most of the language. <br>
+This package supports localization and can be used for most of the language. <br>
 (If some language didn't support, you can <a href="https://github.com/milwad-dev/laravel-validate/pulls">PR</a> for new language)

 # Requirements